skaes/logjam-tools/PROMETHEUS_EXPORTER.md

 ## TODO

 1. figure out how to export Apdex values!
-2. do we need counters for logged errors?
 2. do we need counters for logged exceptions?

 [metrics]: https://prometheus.io/docs/concepts/data_model/
 [labels]: https://prometheus.io/docs/practices/naming/